|Writer: Tuomas Nurmela|

 The need for discussion

-True partnership is not possible without open and broad-minded discussion.
-We at Fazer believe that by opening the channels of discussion, we can improve our work even further.
+True partnership is not possible to attain without open and broad-minded discussion.
+We believe that by opening the channels of discussion, we can improve our work even further.
 We do what we can to foster dialogue in many ways, such as by being present in different fora and drawing on research to guide discussion.